ROCm/ROCmValidationSuite/FEATURES.md

 The GPU SBIOS mapping qualification tool is designed to verify that a platform’s SBIOS has satisfied the BAR mapping requirements for VDI and Radeon Instinct products for ROCm support.

 Refer to the “ROCm Use of Advanced PCIe Features and Overview of How BAR Memory is Used In ROCm Enabled System” web page for more information about how BAR memory is initialized by VDI and Radeon products.

+## PCI Express State Monitor  – PESM module (Depreciated)
+The PCIe State Monitor tool is used to actively monitor the PCIe interconnect between the host platform and the GPU.
+The module will register a “listener” on a target GPU’s PCIe interconnect, and log a message whenever it detects a state change.
+The PESM will be able to detect the following state changes:

+1. PCIe link speed changes
+2. GPU power state changes